 The parseFloat()

-function parses an argument (converting it to a string first if needed) and returns a floating point number.
+function parses a string argument and returns a floating point number.

 The parseFloat()

-function parses an argument (converting it to a string first if needed) and returns a floating point number.
+function parses a string argument and returns a floating point number.

 parseFloat(string)